Timur-Khabibulin/Mysplash/Readme.md

 ## Getting started

-Note that in order to access the Unsplash API, you must at a minimum:

 * Create a developer account at: https://unsplash.com/developers
 * Copy your app access key
 * Clone the repository and import it to Android Studio